SvenMichaelKlose/tunix/src/tunix/README.md

 character of the filename denotes the command group, the second the command in that group.
 Argument bytes may follow.
+First arguments are passed as the secondary address to SETLFS.

 After sending a system call via OPEN, an error code may be read using BASIN.